AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/installation.md

 ### Adobe Commerce on cloud infrastructure

-This method is used for installing the SDK for a cloud instance.
+This method installs the SDK on a cloud instance.

 1. On your local workstation, change to the Cloud project root directory.